na-stewart/sanic-security/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Sanic Security is an authentication and authorization library made easy, designed for use with [Sanic](https://github.com/huge-success/sanic).
+Sanic Security is an authentication, authorization, and verification library designed for use with [Sanic](https://github.com/huge-success/sanic).
-This library is intended to be easy, convenient, and contains a variety of features:
+This library contains a variety of features including:

 * Simple login, registration, and authentication
 * Text and email two-step verification
 * Two-factor authentication
 * Captcha
 * JWT
-* Wildcard permissions
+* Wildcard and role based authorization
-* Role permissions
 * Blueprint

 This repository has been starred by Sanic's core maintainer: